 Millhall Reservoir, 8 acres of fishing, boat and bank, parking for disabled persons near the boathouse.
 Stocked with rainbows and golden trout from 2lb to 15lb with many double figure fish taken each year.
 There is a resident population of brown trout.
 Contact Avon Bank Fishing Club, Millhall Reservoir, Old Polmont, Falkirk, Stirlingshire, FK20 0YO.
 Call 01324 714190.
 Google Map Reference 55.777396, -4.018072

 The river Ayr rises near New Cumnock and flows 39 mile to the sea at Ayr.
 It has a very large catchment area and as a result spates tend to last for days.
 Fishing is at its best from July through to October with an average of 500 fish taken each year, the best of the fishing is in Sept and Oct.
-The river is mostly controlled by angling clubs and permits are available from Gamesport Tackle Shop, 60, Sandgate in Ayr 01292 262822.
-Ayr Angling Club have fishing available contact the club secretary Andy Cannell on 01292 268633.
-Google Map Reference 55.459544, -4.622663
+The river is mostly controlled by angling clubs, there are 8 on the Ayr and 2 on Lugar Water.
+Permits are available from Gamesport Tackle Shop, 60, Sandgate in Ayr 01292 262822 or through Fishpal